-You create BIG problems when you have unfiled tax returns (don’t submit your income tax returns with the IRS).
+You create BIG problems when you have unfiled or delinquent tax returns (don’t submit your income tax returns with the IRS).

 What If You Don’t File Voluntarily

 If you fail to file, the IRS may file a substitute return for you.

 The Internal Revenue Service utilizes income that has been reported to them, like wages, interest income, subcontractor payments sale of property and so on.

 The IRS then presumes you are single, have no dependents, and makes use of the standard deduction.

 A Notice of Deficiency CP3219N (90-day letter) will be sent proposing a tax assessment.